jsoendermann/cedict-tools/README.md

-# SegmentingTrie
+# Cedict Tools

-A simple trie that segments texts.
+A library to split and look up words in Chinese text.

 ## License
 MIT